ReneSalhab/CO5BOLDViewer/README.md

         ipython CO5BOLDViewer.py

       If all necessary modules are present it should work.
 If modules are missing you´ll have to install them.
-      With anaconda type into the console:
+      With anaconda type into the terminal/console:

-      conda install pyqt5
+        bash$ conda install pyqt5

       If python was not installed with anaconda

-      pip install pyqt5
+        bash$ pip install pyqt5

       should work.